irisRen04/cs506-off_campus_housing-Ren-James/README.md

 Split the data set to have 60% used for training the model and 40% to test the model

-Weekly Meetings will be on Sunday, at 2 PM or sometime in the afternoon as appropriate with Iris Ren and rjames34@bu.edu
+Weekly Meetings will be on Sunday, at 2 PM or sometime in the afternoon as appropriate with Iris Ren and Rianna James.

 Timeline of when each component of the project will be worked on/ completed: